Exodromy: Stratified higher topoi

 \subsection{The natural stratification of a coherent \texorpdfstring{$\infty$}{∞}-topos}

-It turns out that \emph{any} coherent \topos $\XX$ has a canonical profinite stratification: the $0$-topos (=locale) $\Open(\XX)$ is the locale of a spectral topological space.
+Every coherent \topos $\XX$ has a canonical profinite stratification: the $0$-topos (=locale) $\Open(\XX)$ is the locale of a spectral topological space.
 This provides a fully faithful embedding of the \category of coherent \topoi into that of coherent constructible stratified \topoi.

 To explain this point, let us first recall the equivalence between coherent locales and spectral topological spaces.